In software development, requirements are the North Star for every project – no exceptions.

 Getting them right is absolutely critical if you want successful development.

-And functional requirements are the most important requirements and your project’s success hinges on nailing them from the start.
+And functional requirements are some of the most important requirements and your project’s success hinges on nailing them from the start.

 So, if this is your first time hearing about them and you’re panicking a little bit, don’t worry, we’ve got you covered.